THIN: THrowable Information Networks and Application for Facial Expression Recognition In The Wild: Framework overview

 \textbf{Shape recognition on the dSprites database} \cite{dsprites17} is commonly used for learning disentangled representations.
 It contains the 2D shapes generated from 6 ground truth independent latent factors.
 These factors are color, shape, scale, rotation, x and y positions of a sprite.
 All possible combinations of these factors are present exactly once.
 We have defined the scale of the shape as the exogenous variable so as to select $60k$ images for training and $10k$ images for testing.
 Scales are annotated with 10 different classes, by bins of 0.05 from 0.5 to 1.

-\paragraph{Facial expression recognition (FER)} we then apply THIN to real-world FER datasets with identity as the exogenous variable.
+\paragraph*{Facial expression recognition (FER)} we then apply THIN to real-world FER datasets with identity as the exogenous variable.
 Facial expression recognition (FER) consists in estimating the perceived emotional state of a person based on facial cues, with applications in human-computer interaction \cite{cowie2001emotion}\cite{bartlett2003real}, virtual/augmented reality \cite{bekele2013understanding}\cite{chen2015augmented}, advanced driver assistance systems \cite{assari2011driver}\cite{jabon2010facial}, education \cite{kapoor2007automatic}, entertainment \cite{lankes2008facial} and healthcare \cite{dapogny2018jemime}.
 However, the performance of current FER models is limited in unconstrained conditions containing large variations.
 We use identity as an exogenous variable because it accounts for a large part of the intra-class variability, as identity encompasses particular morphological traits, gender, age as well as ethnicity.

-\paragraph{Prediction of the exogenous variable} remember that a suitable exogenous variable for our model should explain a lot of intra-class variability (which is clearly the case for our three applications and candidates) and should be predicted with high accuracy.
-In order to assess this, we report in Table \ref{exo_pred} the accuracies for the exogenous variables that will be used for digit classification, shape recognition as well as for FER.
-In all cases, with respect to their respective ranges, these accuracies are very high: Hence, these variables are suitable exogenous variables candidates.
+\paragraph*{Prediction of the exogenous variable} remember that a suitable exogenous variable for our model should explain a lot of intra-class variability (which is clearly the case for our three applications and candidates) and should be predicted with high accuracy.
+In order to assess this, we report in Table \ref{exo_pred} the accuracies for the exogenous variables that will be used for digit classification, shape recognition as well as for FER, with respect to their respective ranges: for Rotation and Scale, the range is $[-90\degree,90\degree]$ and $[0.5,1]$, respectively.
+For Identity, we report the pairwise accuracy on LFW database \cite{LFWTech}.
+In all cases, these accuracies are very high: Hence, these variables are suitable exogenous variables candidates.